Christmas Sugar Cookies

 - Baking for a little longer will give you a crispy cookie and underbaking slightly will give you a softer cookie.

-- Bake your cookies on Parchment Paper Baking Sheets for easy clean up.
+- Bake your cookies on Parchment Paper Baking Sheets for easy cleanup.
 You can reuse your parchment for a number of batches.

 - PRO-Tip: If your dough starts sticking to your cookie cutter, dip the cutter in a bit of flour before using it.
 Re-chilling the dough will also help.

-- PRO-Tip: Keep dough cold so your cookies keep their shape.
+- PRO-Tip: Keep the dough cold so your cookies keep their shape.
 Refrigerate any leftover dough before reusing.
 You may also put your baking sheet full of unbaked cookies in the fridge to rechill the dough for about 10 minutes if needed before baking.

 - Cool the sugar cookies completely before frosting them.